Global model structures for $*$-modules: Introduction

 \section{Introduction}

 Global homotopy theory is equivariant homotopy theory \wrt compatible actions of the family of all compact Lie groups.
-Unstable global homotopy theory has been described by Schwede \cite{schwede:GHT050516, schwede:OOU090316} in terms of various model categories which make precise the idea of spaces with simultaneous group actions, studied up to \emph{global equivalence}, i.e., weak $G$-homotopy equivalence \wrt all compact Lie groups $G$, in a compatible way.
+Unstable global homotopy theory has been described by Schwede \cite{schwede:GHTv1, schwede:OOUv1} in terms of various Quillen equivalent model categories that make precise the idea of spaces with simultaneous group actions, studied up to \emph{global equivalence}, i.e., weak $G$-homotopy equivalence \wrt all compact Lie groups $G$, in a compatible way.

-Consider the following diagram of adjunctions (described in detail in Section \ref{sect:prelim}): The category $\IU$ of \emph{orthogonal spaces} is the category of diagram spaces indexed on the category $\I$ of \fd real inner product spaces.
-It is symmetric monoidal under the Day convolution product.
-The global equivalences are the maps which, for each compact Lie group $G$, induce $G$-equivalences on homotopy colimits taken over all $G$-representations.

-Let $\L(1) = \LIE(\R^\infty, \R^\infty)$ be the space of linear isometric self-embeddings of an inner product space of countably infinite dimension.
-It is a topological monoid under composition.
-An $\L$\emph{-space} is a space equipped with a continuous monoid action of $\L(1)$.
-We write $\LU$ for the category of $\L$-spaces and $\L(1)$-equivariant maps.
-Any compact Lie group is isomorphic to a so-called \emph{completely universal subgroup} of $\L(1)$.
-A map of $\L$-spaces is a global equivalence if it is a weak homotopy equivalence on $G$-fixed points for all completely universal subgroups $G$.

-The respective global equivalences occur as weak equivalences of model structures on the categories of orthogonal spaces and $\L$-spaces, established by Schwede in \cite{schwede:GHT050516} and \cite{schwede:OOU090316}.
-There, it is also shown that the horizontal functor $\qu$ depicted in Diagram \ref{main_diagram} is a left Quillen equivalence \wrt these model structures.

-The category of $\L$-spaces suffers from a small defect: It comes with a coherently associative and commutative \emph{box product} $- \Lbox -$, which is only unital up to global equivalence.
-We refer to this structure as a \emph{weak symmetric monoidal category}.
-The category $\Mstar$ of $*$-\emph{modules} is the full subcategory of $\L$-spaces such that the unital transformations are isomorphisms.
-It is symmetric monoidal in the usual sense.

-The model structures just mentioned are compatible with the respective (weak) symmetric monoidal products: They are monoidal model categories in the sense of Hovey \cite[Def.~4.2.6]{hovey:modelcats}.
-It is natural to ask whether the model structure on $\L$-spaces can be transported to a Quillen equivalent monoidal model structure on $*$-modules along the vertical adjunction indicated in Diagram \ref{main_diagram}.
-The present work answers this question positively and thus provides a new framework for unstable global homotopy theory in the symmetric monoidal category of $*$-modules as an alternative to orthogonal spaces.

-The first of the three main results presented here identifies easily checked conditions which are sufficient to transport ``global'' model structures and their properties from $\L$-spaces to $*$-modules.
-It was first proven in the author's unpublished Master's thesis~\cite{boehme:masters}.
-The rigorous statement in its full strength and the proof are given in Section~\ref{sect:proof_thm_A}.

-\begin{result} Given a cofibrantly generated model structure on $\LU$ with weak equivalences the global equivalences, and such that some mild conditions (specified in Theorem \ref{thm_A_strict}) are satisfied, there is a Quillen equivalent model structure on $\Mstar$ with weak equivalences the global equivalences and fibrations detected by the functor $\Fbox{*}{-} \colon \Mstar \to \LU$ (defined in Subsection \ref{subsect:LU_Mstar}).
-If the former is a monoidal model structure, then so is the latter. \end{result}